 I assume it’s because of the pressures of a nine to five schedule, busy to-do lists, and the desire to have it all.
-Either way, at some point, we got this notion babies should be equipt to sleep through the night almost immediately.
-And in kind, we’ve decided that the measure of a new mom is in her ability to have her baby sleeping through the night as soon as possible.
+Either way, at some point, we got this notion babies should be equipped to sleep through the night almost immediately.
+As a result, we’ve decided that the measure of a new mom is in her ability to have her baby sleeping through the night as soon as possible.

 Even though I’m three kids into this parenting gig, I still get asked whether my baby is sleeping through the night.
 Thankfully, he is a good sleeper.
 He wakes only once or twice per night.
 But

 When I was a new mom it seemed that each time I was congratulated on the birth of my daughter I was also met with questions addressing my failure to get my newborn to sleep.
 It left me feeling insecure and judged.

 Fortunately, since the birth of my daughter, I’ve gotten more experience and read more about infant sleep.
 One main thing I’ve realized is that we’ve kind of lost our minds when it comes to the whole thing.
 Babies do not sleep through the night because they need the nurturing and closeness that night feedings and night snuggles provide.
 The reason is simple: our brain and psychosocial development rely on this level of care.

 We can maintain that closeness with our babies while gently teaching them to fall asleep and stay asleep.

 “People are going to have to accept that extensive, uncomforted crying is actually risky for infants,” says Dr. Leach, a child development psychologist.